justshare/justshare.github.io/_posts/2014-07-09-fanpage-karma.md

 <figcaption>Monitoring  Social</figcaption>
 </figure>

-This is comparable to some of the good monitoring software available out there and covered earlier here - [5 Great Free Tools For Social Listening] (http://blog.justshareapp.com/5-Great-Free-Tools-For-Social-Listening/).
+This is comparable to some of the good monitoring software available out there and covered earlier here - [5 Great Free Tools For Social Listening](http://blog.justshareapp.com/5-Great-Free-Tools-For-Social-Listening/).

 The basic monitoring as well as analysis under this tab are similar for Facebook/Twitter/Google +, although weirdly the reports terminology refers to posts as "Tweets" irrespective of the social network!